Skip to main content

 • Generate a structured JSON output with tags, confidence scores, timestamps, and recommended actions

-Creating this kind of agent in Serenity* AI Hub is straightforward.
+Creating this kind of agent in Serenity* Star is straightforward.
 Below is a visual walkthrough:

 1. Create a new agent